IdeallyGrey/BCPE/README.md

+# Important:
+This is not a stable project.
+Usage may result in having a messed up command prompt.
+This can be undone (see bellow).
+You have been warned.

 # Overview
 BCPE stands for Bash Command Prompt Editor.
 It's meant to be an easy way to spice up your command line, and potentally make it more useful.
 You can customise your design with 'items'.
 These include things like the username, machine hostname, current time, number of commands run, and more.
 You can also choose from 17 different colors.
 And of course, it's open-source.
 # Examples